-APR isn't perfect, and the UCF study does argue for correcting a flaw in the system that penalizes schools that have a high share of students transferring.
-The purpose of APR is to tell student athletes where they can go to get the best academic programs, but of course they won't tell you whether the better schools academically will attract better athletes.
+APR isn’t perfect, and the UCF study argues for correcting a flaw in the system that penalizes schools with a high share of students transferring.
+The purpose of APR is to tell student-athletes where they can go to get the best academic programs, but of course, they won’t tell you whether the better schools academically will attract better athletes.
 A recent paper by Lucas and Lovaglia though suggests a way to combine student and athlete performance measurement.
 After all, some student-athletes will go to school for the opportunity to make the next level, the NFL.
-Lucas and Lovaglia combine the APR and a measure of athletic success (combining college record, fan attendance, TV appearances, and NFL success of graduates, et al.) and conclude that the top school currently is Michigan, followed by Miami.
-Captain Ed will be disappointed to hear that, of the schools from the BCS conferences plus Notre Dame, the Golden Domers come in 19th, one behind USC.
-Ohio State was tied with Rutgers and Washington State for 34th, and Minnesota was 44th of the 64 ranked teams.
+Lucas and Lovaglia combine the APR and a measure of athletic success (combining college record, fan attendance, TV appearances, and NFL success of graduates et al.) and conclude that the top school currently is Michigan, followed by Miami.
+Captain Ed will be disappointed to hear that the schools from the BCS conferences plus Notre Dame, the Golden Domers come in 19th, one behind USC.
+Ohio State was tied with Rutgers and Washington State for 34th, and Minnesota was 44th of the 64-ranked teams.

 There was little correlation in the data between APR and their athletic success measure; it was found that schools with both bad athletics and bad academics tended to change coaches more frequently (bad news for Phil and #60 Mizzou.)
 The question is whether APR will work in increasing emphasis on academics in powerhouse athletic conferences.
 Everyone is speaking well of it now.